BalloonBox-Inc/SCRTnetwork_analytics/SCRTSybil.md

 #### Scope and Limitations
 We will develop a simple WebApp for users to retrieve user credit scores.
-Although we aim to scale up the WebApp for numerous and diverse use cases in the near future, for this first initial grant we will limit the App to three UIs: (1) user login into Secret Network wallet via Ledger or Keplr; (2) enter user’s personal information; (3) choose your preferred web2/web3 validators and calculate your credit score.
+Although we aim to scale up the WebApp for numerous and diverse use cases in the near future, for this first initial grant we will limit the App to three UIs: (1) user login into Secret Network wallet via Keplr; (2) enter user’s personal information; (3) choose web2/web3 validators and calculate your credit score.
 We mocked up three UI prototypes, one for each page respectively, to give you a clear idea of our vision.
 Please, find the UI prototypes [here](https://github.com/BalloonBox-Inc/SCRTnetwork_oracle/tree/main/UI%20prototypes).
-Initially, the WebApp for the SCRTSybil Oracle will only allow user authentication to their Secret Network Wallet via Keplr or Ledger.
-In the future, this can scale to support a range of wallets supporting SCRT.
+Initially, the WebApp for the SCRTSybil Oracle will only allow user authentication to their Secret Network Wallet via Keplr.
+In the future, this can scale to support a range of wallets supporting SCRT (e.g., Ledger, Math Wallet, Citadel.One, Chain or Secrets, Secret Nodes).

 #### Future Plans